FlagX/WAECM/README.md

 ### Continuous Delivery

-On the master branch after a successful Travis CI build the application gets deployed to a AWS EC2 instance and is reachable on https://ec2-54-245-195-87.us-west-2.compute.amazonaws.com:8080/
+On the master branch after a successful Travis CI build the application gets deployed to a AWS EC2 instance.

 ------------------------------------------------------------